 That’s why home staging is so important to the sale.
 This is a Before and After photo of a living room and dining room in another home well-staged by my team of professionals.

-Darryl Jones Provides Free Home Staging for Every Client
+Darryl & JJ Jones Provide Free Home Staging for Every Client

 My team understands the power of home staging.
 For many years we’ve provided free home staging for every home we sell.
 That’s one reason we are continually the top selling real estate team in the Brea and Orange County area.